pavelapekhtin/price-driven-switch/README.md

 - **Priority**: Priority level (1 = highest, used for power limiting)
 - **Setpoint**: Price threshold for switching (0.0 - 1.0, representing 0-24 hours)

+**How Setpoints Work:**
+The system uses a binary tree traversal algorithm to evenly spread operating hours throughout the day.
+For example, if you set a setpoint of 0.5 (12 hours), instead of running during the 12 cheapest consecutive hours, the appliance will run during 12 hours that are distributed across the day.
+This prevents all appliances from clustering during the same cheap hours and helps balance your overall power consumption.

 ### Grid Rent Settings

 Configure Norwegian grid rent rates:
 - **Include Grid Rent**: Enable/disable grid rent calculations
 - **Seasonal Rates**: Different rates for January-March vs April-December
 - **Day/Night Rates**: Different rates for day (06:00-22:00) and night/weekend periods

+### Norgespris Settings

+Configure Norwegian fixed-price electricity:
+- **Use Norgespris**: Enable fixed-price mode instead of Tibber spot prices
+- **Fixed Rate**: Set your Norgespris rate in øre/kWh (e.g., 50.0 øre/kWh with VAT, 40.0 øre/kWh without VAT)
+- **Grid Rent Compatibility**: Works seamlessly with grid rent - fixed price + time-varying grid rent

 ### Power Limiting